Morphsuits

-Morphsuits is a company in Edinburgh, Scotland that distributes branded spandex costumes, based on the existing skin-tight garments, which cover the entire body.
-The company offers over 80 different designs.
-The company was founded by brothers Ali and Fraser Smeaton, and their flatmate Gregor Lawson.
+Morphsuits is a company in Edinburgh, Scotland that distributes branded spandex costumes that cover the entire body, a brand of zentai suit.
+Offering over 80 different designs, it was founded by brothers Ali and Fraser Smeaton and their flatmate Gregor Lawson.

 It later added children's sizes, called MorphKids, and female-targeted accessories.

-Morphsuits is a division of AFG Media, which includes menswear line Foul Fashion and golf wear line Royal & Awesome.
+It is a division of AFG Media, which includes menswear line Foul Fashion and golf wear line Royal & Awesome.

 History

 According to the founders' account, they were inspired to create the company after a one-color costume party in Dublin, to which a friend of the founders was wearing a zentai bodysuit.
 At the event, the friend became somewhat of a celebrity, being bought drinks and posing for hundreds of pictures.
 After researching the fancy dress market, Smeaton, Smeaton, and Lawson invested £1,000 each.
 The original corporate website cost $300.

 Beginning in May 2009, shipping of the first batch of 200 costumes was done from their flat.
 Balancing their day jobs and the company meant "a lot of 2 a.m. finishes" while running their business.
 As of August 2011, outsourcing had raised their indirect staffing to 200.
 As of late 2012, suits were manufactured in Shanghai.

 The company received a boost to its sales when the 2009 British Lions tour of South Africa, at which eight fans wore red Morphsuits, was covered extensively by sports journalists and photographers.

-Many early mainstream appearances of similar suits in North America were not their brand: The Green Men, two fans of the Vancouver Canucks NHL team, used Super Fan Suits, as do hip-hop group The Body Poets, while appearances on It's Always Sunny in Philadelphia predate either brand's founding.

 As of August 2011, there were 40 varieties, and 50 as of September 2011.
 MorphKids, a child's-sized line, was launched in the United States before any other market.
 The company sold 35,000 units in 48 hours.
 Around Halloween 2012, a psychologist noted increased confidence and social skills in children wearing the outfits, and an "overall calming effect" in children with autism.
 As of April 2013, the company stated it expected MorphKids to outstrip the parent brand four-fold.
 In October 2012, Morphsuits launched their first licensed design, featuring Saban's Mighty Morphin' Power Rangers; the company claims the costumes were the "best-selling item" in their history.
 With their investment from BFG, they hoped to pursue the Spider-Man license, deeming licenses "fundamental to the business's future success."
 In 2013 Morphsuits added "Animal Planet" Morphsuits, including a Vampire Bat with fabric wings connected to the arms, and a Cobra with a neck frill.
 Other products include the head-only lycra Morphmask and Megamorph, an inflated suit with lycra over the head, hands, and feet.